What's up next in the federal trial of Dylann Roof?

 Roof’s whole trial was put on hold for several weeks so that Gergel could hold a first competency hearing.
 During that proceeding, which was closed to the public over media objections, Gergel heard two days of testimony, after which he determined Roof was mentally competent to face trial.

-After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing on Roof’s mental status, saying serious enough issues had been raised in filings made under seal that he needed to address them in court.
+After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing on Roof’s mental status, saying serious enough issues had been raised in filings made under seal that the judge needed to address them in court.

-For his part, Roof wrote in a journal read in court during his trial that he doesn’t believe in psychology, which he called “a Jewish invention” that “does nothing but invent diseases and tell people they have problems when they don’t.”

 In deeming him competent both to stand trial for sentencing and to represent himself, Gergel gave Roof an extra day to prepare his case.
 Jurors now will return to court Wednesday.